 Emotions spur actions by sending chemical signals to your brain.
-This is an evolutionary response to influence behavior is, biologically, to help increase your chances of survival.
-However, in this day and age, we aren’t under many life-threatening stresses — we struggle because we still think that being stuck in traffic will kill us.
-For that, this biological response is much less helpful now.
+This is an evolutionary response to influence behavior and help increase your chances of survival.
+However, in this day and age, we aren’t under many life-threatening stresses — we struggle our bodies still respond to being stuck in traffic in the same way as when we’re preparing for an attack.
+That’s when this biological response becomes less helpful.

 Whether consciously or unconsciously, all emotions have one of three motivations:

 When you want to experience more, discover more, learn more, or appreciate more, you increase the value of your attention.
 Approach emotions include: interest, enjoyment, compassion, trust, and love.
 Approach behaviors are: learning, encouraging, relating, negotiating, cooperating, pleasing, delighting, influencing, guiding, setting limits, and protecting.

 When you want to get away from something, you belittle the value of your attention.
 Avoid behaviors include: ignoring, rejecting, withdrawing, looking down on, and dismissing.

 When you perceive a threat that can be controlled.
 Attack emotions are: anger, hatred, contempt, and disgust.
 Attack behaviors are demanding, manipulating, dominating, coercing, threatening, bullying, and abusing.

 Feelings are similar to emotions.
 They are complex, ever-changing, and subject to moods, sensations (warmth, cold, pleasure, pain), and physiological states (ie hunger and tiredness).